palei/tronner/README.md

 for player tracking.

 # Installation
-Clone the repository to some directory on your server.
+Clone the repository to a directory on your server.

     :::bash
     git clone git@bitbucket.org:noob13/tronner.git